AmosLewis/Awesome-Robotics/C/readme.md

 	- 1.1.5 Void(Data Encapsulating: "nothing is impossible" type)

-		- void* as left value, can point to any type of data
+		- void* as left value, can point to any type of data(Think of void* is a base class, other is derived class)

 		```
 		void* memcpy( void* dest, const void* src, size_t len );